gravcmspro/gravcmspro_dictionaries/dictionaries.en.md

   ### Multi language websites

-  In multi languages websites you might need to share the same contents through the same page for each language.
-In this situation, simply create a dictionary as usual but use the **all** token instead the language name as follows:
+  In multi languages websites, you might need to share the same content through the same pages for each language.
+In this situation, simply create a dictionary as usual but use the **all** token instead of the language name as follows:

   [raw]
   ```